-The effectiveness of biblical meditation is not dependent on a certain kind or posture.
-You can meditate from your bed, while preparing for battle in your daily life or you may do it throughout the day and while you lie in bed.
+The effectiveness of biblical meditation is not dependent on a certain kind of posture.
+You can meditate from your bed while preparing for battle in your daily life or you may do it throughout the day and while you lie in bed.
 There is no right or wrong place for biblical meditation.

-Christian or biblical meditation is about pondering and giving careful, thoughtful consideration to Scripture.
+Christian or biblical meditation is about pondering and giving careful, thoughtful consideration to the Word of God.

 Meditation is an important practice that can help you find peace through Christ, alone.
 Meditation should not be seen as some mystical, extraordinary thing to get lost on the journey of self-discovery but rather it calls us deeper into ourselves so we may also call upon God and make Him first priority when seeking His will for our lives–which often means emptying out any thoughts or desires other than those coming directly from Him.

 Meditation is not some hidden secret to get a deeper level.
-It’s about going deep with God and putting Him first by what He has revealed, while letting go of anything that doesn’t line up in our lives as followers of Christ Emptying ourselves leaves room for the devil’s ways or wills—we are striving for more of Him and less of self.
+It’s about going deep with God and putting Him first by what He has revealed while letting go of anything that doesn’t line up with our lives as followers of Christ Emptying ourselves leaves room for the devil’s ways or wills—we are striving for more of Him and less of self.

 What Christian Meditation Is

 Mediation, very simply, is contemplating, thinking about, and pondering God, His works, and His Word.
 In Hebrew, the word for meditation means to mumble to oneself or to murmur.
 This is speaking to oneself either aloud or silently, in one’s heart.
 It is, however, not a mindless activity or the repeating of a mantra.